josh-works/josh-works.github.io/_posts/2024-06-15-interested-paths.md

 ### To make the spreadsheet people happy

 Heavy foot traffic corresponds with great business, all the time.
-More and more of Vodoo's business would come from people who walk to it, from the park, or walk to it, on their way to the park.
+More and more of Voodoo's business would come from people who walk to it, from the park, or walk to it, on their way to the park.

 I can do some magic number work + video footage of foot traffic, to show the value of someone walking/biking vs how much space someone takes when they drive, and fill a whole parking space for 30 minutes or an hour.